treysmithdev/generative-art/sky-fi/readme.md

 # sky-fi

+## Disclaimer

+I apparently did not save the latest code...

+The code committed is currently the base of what was recorded, however it is a lot different than what is shown below.
+At somepoint I will get around to recreating it.

+But for now, it is what it is...

 ### Description

 This piece I will probably revisit once I get better.
 However, I was able to accomplish a few things that I had in mind and some I never would have thought of otherwise.